Frequently Asked Questions

 - Many people no longer use landlines and/or rely on their cellular phones or VoIP phones.
 If you live, work, or go to school in Marin County and are over 18 years old, you may now register your cellular phone number (to receive calls and/or texts), email address, or VoIP (Voice over Internet Protocol) phone number on our secure portal to be contacted in an emergency affecting your Marin County geographic location.

 What if I work in Marin County, but don’t live there, can I register to be notified of emergencies that may affect my workplace address?
 Or may I register my child’s school in Marin if I don’t live there?

 - Yes.
 When self-registering, simply put the Marin address.
-You may list up to two cellular phone numbers and one VoIP number to receive emergency notifications for emergencies happening in that area.
+You may list up to five addresses per profile where you wish to receive notifications such as home, work, child’s school or relative’s home.

 Can I register more than one address?

 - Yes, you may register up to five addresses.

 - It is recommended that each individual sign up for an account